 Nearby residents of the Millstream and Port Albion unincorporated areas of the ACRD Area C are also an integral part of the fabric of the Ucluelet community.

-The District provides drinking water to the Yuułu?il?ath First Nation at Hitacu, and back-up water supply and fire protection to Millstream.
+The District provides drinking water to the Yuułuʔiłʔatḥ First Nation at Hitacu, and backup water supply and fire protection to Millstream.
 Ucluelet and its neighbours benefit from a history of mutual respect and assistance.

 YFN: Relationship and Reconciliation